iLPdev/discMapper/README.md

 - **Project State**: discMapper is under active development.
 The application can be used, but may be unstable.
 We are in need of beta testing prior to moving forward with the v1.0.0 release.

-- **Current Release**: v0.4.1-beta patches a missing event handler for the room styling feature set (thanks @Vadi2!) and fixes redundant initialization bug when installed as a module.
+- **Current Release**: v0.5.0-beta introduces Kefke map matched colors, Street room defaults, cleaner install process, and various minor bugfixes.

 **[^Top](#table-of-contents)**